-During this intense academic program the cadets learn the two-hundred-year old traditions of the medical corps which they will then perpetuate and promote wherever they are deployed.
-The academy has taken on the difficult task of shaping tomor row’s military physicians so that they can practice the medical art in severe conditions and international allied environments.
+During this intense academic program, the cadets learn the two-hundred-year-old traditions of the medical corps which they will then perpetuate and promote wherever they are deployed.
+The academy has taken on the difficult task of shaping tumor row’s military physicians so that they can practice medical art in severe conditions and international allied environments.

 Ecole du Val-de-Grâce (EVDG)

-For all these actions, the school relies on its 108 associate professors in 10 medical specialties.
+For all these actions, the school relies on its 108 associate professors in 10 medical specialities.
 The prestigious setting offers the opportunity to the conduct of many military medical demonstrations, scientific or cultural.

 Defense Biomedical Research Institute (IRBA)

 IRBA is in charge of conducting the research program the French Military Medical Service requires to support the French armed forces in the biomedical domain.
 The aim is to improve human protection considering the environmental and human factors constraints of operations, to develop up-to-date medical countermeasures against CBRN threats and to identify new therapies and care procedures for battlefield injury and disease.
 Born in 2009 from merging the various SSA research institutes in a unique structure, IRBA is now settled in recently inaugurated facilities (south of Paris).
-Together with state-of the art scientific equipment, this location close to headquar ters and military hospitals as well as to major universities and research centres, puts IRBA in a key network to perform the mission.
-A large set of interactions is built with military/civilian, scientific/operational partners that leverages IRBA own resources and provides a vivid community to address Defense and Security biomedical challenges both for military and national purpose.
+Together with the state of the art scientific equipment, this location close to headquarters and military hospitals as well as to major universities and research centres puts IRBA in a key network to perform the mission.
+A large set of interactions is built with military/civilian, scientific/operational partners that leverage IRBA own resources and provides a vivid community to address Defense and Security biomedical challenges both for military and national purpose.
 As a result, around 150 peer-reviewed papers, 100 communications in international conferences and 200 reports in response to Defense requests are annually delivered.

 The Military radiation protection service (SPRA)